raycast/extensions/extensions/rick-and-morty/README.md

 # Rick and Morty

-Access characters, images, locations and episodes from the television show "Rick and Morty".
+Access characters, images, locations and episodes from the television show "Rick and Morty" via the API at https://rickandmortyapi.com/.

 ## ⚠️ WARNING

 There may be some spoilers depending on how much of the show you've seen!

 ## ©️ ATTRIBUTIONS